Message transports

 • Exit non-zero — the promise rejects.
 The rejection reason is the script's stderr if non-empty, otherwise the literal string exit code N.

-While the script runs, the server refreshes the task lease at one third of tasks.lease_timeout so long-running scripts don't lose their lease.
+While the script runs, the server refreshes the task lease so long-running scripts don't lose it.

 Planned#